Tachyon-Sonics/ChaosCastle/README.md

 <img src="./images/Garden-4-1.png">

 Quite impressive, considering that it is based on the original portable part of the code from year 1999, untouched.

+And yes, it can even run at 120 Hz refresh rate if your graphic card supports it.

 However, the original game design also has a few drawbacks: